The Young Kieslowski

-The Young Kieslowski is a 2014 romantic comedy film written and directed by Kerem Sanga and starring Ryan Malgarini, Haley Lu Richardson, Joshua Malina, Melora Walters, and James Le Gros.
-It is loosely inspired by the story of his own parents.
+The Young Kieslowski is a 2014 American romantic comedy-drama film written and directed by Kerem Sanga and starring Ryan Malgarini, Haley Lu Richardson, Joshua Malina, Osric Chau, Jessica Lu, Melora Walters, and James Le Gros.
+It is loosely inspired by the story of Sanga's own parents.

-The film premiered at the 2014 Los Angeles Film Festival, where it won the Audience Award for Best Narrative Feature.
+The film premiered at the LA Film Festival on June 14, 2014, where it won the Audience Award for Best Narrative Feature.
+It was released in select theaters and on video on demand in the United States on July 24, 2015, by Mance Media.

-It has been picked up for distribution by Mance Media, with a planned theatrical and digital release on July 24, 2015.

 Plot

-The Young Kieslowski is a relationship comedy about Brian Kieslowski and Leslie Mallard, both undergraduates at Caltech, and both socially awkward virgins.
+Brian Kieslowski and Leslie Mallard are both undergraduates at Caltech, and both socially awkward virgins.
 At a party, they meet and hook-up.
 Afterwards, Leslie discovers that she is pregnant with twins, and decides she wants to keep them.
 Brian, in his first relationship and out of his depth, does what he believes is the right thing.
 He pretends to support her in her decision, while secretly hoping that she will change her mind.
 The two of them then embark on a California road trip to break the big news to both of their uniquely dysfunctional families.